On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Framework and results

 where we recall that $\bm{m}^{(i)}$ is the multi-index obtained by replacing with $0$ the $i$-th coordinate of the multi-index $\bm{m}$ and leaving the rest unchanged.
 Then, for almost all $\omega \in \Omega$,

-where $(W_{\bm{t}})_{\bm{t} \in [0,1]^d}$ is a standard Brownian sheet and the convergence happens in the Skhorohod space $D([0,1]^d)$ endowed with the uniform topology. \end{corol} To end this section, we give a condition that is easier to verify but still guarantees that the convergence \eqref{conv coro no centering square} holds. \begin{theorem} Assume that
+where $(W_{\bm{t}})_{\bm{t} \in [0,1]^d}$ is a standard Brownian sheet and the convergence happens in the Skorokhod space $D([0,1]^d)$ endowed with the uniform topology. \end{corollary} To end this section, we give a condition that is easier to verify but still guarantees that the convergence \eqref{conv coro no centering square} holds. \begin{corollary} Assume that $(X_{\bm{n}})_{\bm{n} \in \Z^d}$ is defined by \eqref{Xdef}, that $(\mathcal{F}_{\bm{n}})_{\bm{n} \in \Z^d}$ is given by \eqref{Fdef} and is a commuting filtration, and that one of the transformations $T_i, 1 \leq i \le d,$ is ergodic.
+If the following condition is satisfied:

-Then, for almost all $\omega\in\Omega$, the conclusion of Corollary \ref{Cor_FCLT_d_square} holds. \end{theorem} Once again we note that this result is an extension of Corollary 2 in \cite{CV} to random fields and an extension to the functional framework of Theorem 2.6 (a) found in \cite{ZRP}.
+Then, for almost all $\omega\in\Omega$, the conclusion of Corollary \ref{Cor_FCLT_d_square} holds. \end{corollary} Once again we note that this result is an extension of Corollary 2 in \cite{MR3083921} to random fields and an extension of Theorem 2.6 (a) found in \cite{MR4166203} to the functional framework.